miradam/contrail-wiki/rhel/rhel7.md

 env.openstack = {
-    'service_token' : 'aa0f54bf01884671a758f146a9b2c5be', #Common service token for for all openstack services 'amqp_host' : '10.161.208.134',            #IP of AMQP Server to be used in openstack
-#    'manage_amqp' : 'yes',                    #Default no, Manage seperate AMQP for openstack services in openstack nodes.
+    'service_token' : 'aa0f54bf01884671a758f146a9b2c5be', #Common service token for for all openstack services 'amqp_host' : '10.161.208.134',            #IP of AMQP Server to be used in openstack 'manage_amqp' : 'no',                    #Default no, Manage seperate AMQP for openstack services in openstack nodes.
 }

 # Neutron specific configuration